Product Line Code

 A variety of styles of hotels/guest houses are used in Bhutan.
 These can vary in terms of service and efficiency.
 In many instances they might not be like what you are used to back home.
 Most of the accommodation is traditional in architecture, style and its services to the guest.

-Please note that Day 1 is an arrival day and no activities have been planned, so you may arrive at any time.
-Similarly the last day is a departure day in which no activities are planned and a departure transfer from your hotel to the airport is also included on this tour.
+Please note that for Day 1 in order to have time for a visit to Buddha Point please plan to get to Bhutan by noon so that you can reach Thimpu by late afternoon and have enough time to do an orientation before going to Buddha Point.
+Most flights arrive to Paro in the morning.
+The last day is a departure day in which no activities are planned and a departure transfer from your hotel to the airport is also included on this tour. ,

 Your CEO will contact you at the hotel on Day 1 and make sure you are settled comfortably.
 If you arrive late, they will leave you a message detailing what time and where you should meet the next morning.
 Your CEO will organize a short meeting soon after arrival, during which you will meet other tour participants and receive information about general and specific aspects of the trip.

 We don't expect any problems, and nor should you, but if for any reason you are unable to commence your group trip as scheduled, as soon as possible please contact your starting point hotel, requesting that you speak to or leave a message for your CEO.
 If this is unsuccessful, please refer to our Emergency Contact.
 If your included airport transfer has not arrived within 30 minutes of clearing customs and immigration, please make contact with our representative.
 We then recommend that you make your own way to the Starting Point hotel, following the Joining Instructions.
 Please contact your travel agent on your return for a refund of the transfer cost if this occurs.

 What to Take